 A new startup owner must also know complex labor laws that affect wages and scheduling.
 They must also be compliant with other legal requirements involving OSHA workplace safety standards, unions, and antitrust laws.
 If the company hires 15 employees, it must adhere to regulations overseen by the Equal Employment Opportunity Commission (EEOC).

 Failing to comply with government regulations can result in severe fines.
 Unfortunately, many honest businesses simply don't have the resources to meticulously ensure every company's action complies with the vast body of never-ending regulations.

 Adding to the noise of overregulation is the rise of cybercrime and the new laws meant to deter it.
 Yet, these rules didn't stop the 2021 Colonial Pipeline hack that caused massive power shortages.

 Teaming up with subscription-based legal services can help small businesses.
 Entrepreneurs should also seek assistance from their local Small Business Administration (SBA) office.
 Another solution for small organizations is getting the right commercial business insurance that pays for legal costs.

 In the big picture, businesses need more encouragement from the government rather than more regulations to contribute to a strong economy.

-Exploring government regulations' impact on small business is imperative before launching a startup.
-As much as regulations are meant to lower business risks, nothing of the sort is accomplished from excessive red tape and regulatory fees.
+Exploring government regulations' impact on small businesses is imperative before launching a startup.
+As much as rules are meant to lower business risks, nothing of the sort is accomplished from excessive red tape and regulatory fees.
 Learn the broader playing field first, then develop a business strategy for marketing online.